 Look after your physical and mental health.
 This is the cornerstone of therapies such as cognitive behavioural therapy and wellness coaching.

 Here’s some key areas to focus on.
-These are all recommended by the NHS in the UK and I use all of these myself, and with clients on my Live Well coaching programme, so I know firsthand that they work.
+These are all recommended by the NHS in the UK and I use all of these myself, and with clients on my coaching programmes, so I know firsthand that they work.

 - Nutrition: eat a healthy balanced diet, poor nutrition affects our functioning and mood.
 Get inspiration